nguyensjsu/fa21-172-sprring/customer/readme.md

-# Order Deployment
+# Customer Deployment

 1. Open Docker Desktop.

-2. Open a terminal and navigate to the `order/` folder.
+2. Open a terminal and navigate to the `customer/` folder.

 3. Create a new Docker network (if not created yet) by running the following commands: